renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! warning
-    For Cron schedules, you _must_ use the `*` wildcard for the minutes value, as Renovate doesn't support minute granularity.
+    For Cron schedules, you _must_ use the `*` wildcard for the minutes value, as Renovate does not support minute granularity.

-One example might be that you don't want Renovate to run during your typical business hours, so that your build machines don't get clogged up testing `package.json` updates.
+One example might be that you do not want Renovate to run during your typical business hours, so that your build machines do not get clogged up testing `package.json` updates.
 You could then configure a schedule like this at the repository level:

 ```json